Places of interest in Corfu

 THE HOUSES “THE DURRELLS” HAVE LIVED IN

-“The Durrells”, ITV’s new adaptation of Gerald Durrell’s popular book My Family and Other Animals, has turned out to be a crowd-pleaser (already two seasons).
+“The Durrells”, ITV’s new adaptation of Gerald Durrell’s popular book My Family and Other Animals, has turned out to be a crowd-pleaser (already four seasons).

 The drama is based on the celebrated naturalist’s semi-autobiographical tale about growing up on the Greek island of Corfu between 1935 and 1939.